-Women have taken many central roles in Hindu Dharma, be it as birthers, nurturers, instigators of wars and propagators of knowledge and gossip as well.
+Women have taken many central roles in Hindu Dharma, be it as birthers, nurturers, instigators of wars, and propagators of knowledge and gossip as well.
 The world started with Adi Shakti the one true pure form of energy, and femininity has evolved since.
-Hindus worship Shakti, Devi and idolize her presence.
-One of such group of amazing femininity is the Panchakanya.
+Hindus worship Shakti, and Devi and idolize her presence.
+One such group of amazing femininity is the Panchakanya.

 It is believed that nature manifests itself in five forms: earth, water, fire, wind, and sky.
 Each Kanya is born of one of these elements, and these five elements of nature formed the essence of their characters.

 अहिल्या, तारा, मंदोदरी, कुंती दृापदी स्मरणं, नित्यं, महापातक नाशनाम.

 ahalyā draupadī sītā tārā mandodarī tathā ।

 pañcakanyāḥ smarennityaṃ mahāpātakanāśinīm ॥